intrand/vault-unseal/README.md

    all three tokens, so if the other two nodes reboot, as long as vault-unseal starts up on those nodes, vault-unseal will be able to unseal both.
-- If `node-2` becomes compromised, and the tokens are read from the config file (note: vault-unseal **will not start** if the permissions on the file aren't `600`), this will not be enough tokens to unseal the vault.
+- If `node-2` becomes compromised, and the tokens are read from the config file, this will not be enough tokens to unseal the vault.
 - vault-unseal runs as root, with root permissions.

 ## :computer: Installation